FRS/GMRS Buyers Guide

 - An acoustic earphone/microphone – The earpieces that come with the radios are typically not very good.
 You need a good earphone/microphone to operate hands-free in search and rescue situations.

-- If you have a GMRS radio, you will need an adapter from your radios antenna outlet to the standard OS-239 UHF connector found on most antennas.
+- If you have a GMRS radio, you may need an adapter from your radio’s antenna connector to the standard PL-259 UHF connector to use an external antenna.

 The Ideal Radio

-Manufacturers offer a huge range of FRS and GMRS radios.
-The choice is staggering and the selection seems to change monthly as models come and go.
+Manufacturers offer a range of FRS and GMRS radios.
+The selection seems to change monthly as models come and go.
 Prices range from $25 to $150.
 How to choose?
-While Portland NET cannot officially recommend any particular radio, the RTL (Radio Training Liaisons) have pooled their collective wisdom and come up with the following suggested feature set and a list of radios that come close to meeting them.
+While Portland NET program cannot officially recommend any particular radio, the RTLs (Radio Training Liaisons) have come up with the following suggested feature set and a list of radios that come close to meeting them.

 |Supports low/high power||yes||yes||yes|